ajirios/codexpose/README.md

-# CodExpose
+# CodeXpose
-A platform for getting your coding interview questions solved.
+An online publication service for releasing research papers on coding interview questions.